kenakofer/smart-o-harp/README.md

 #### Keypress timing considerations

 Timing is very important and has not yet been discussed.
-Many keypads do not support detecting multiple keys pressed at the same time, so combinations of keys pressed to produce a chord cannot happen at once.
+Some keypads do not support detecting multiple keys pressed at the same time, so combinations of keys pressed to produce a chord cannot happen at once.
 We will call this a _sequential_ keypad system.
-A system that can detect any number of simultaneous keypresses correctly is a _simultaneous_ keypad system.
+Many more keypads have, at least in their hardware, the ability to correctly detect certain simultaneous keypresses, but not others.
+We'll call a system that can detect some number of simultaneous keypresses correctly a _simultaneous_ keypad system.
 We'll start with thinking sequentially for simplicity's sake.

+#### Sequential principles

 Most of the time when you press the `IV` button, you just want to play that chord as is.
 But suppose one time in the middle of a song it's a minor `iv` chord, requiring the major/minor modifier plus the `IV` button.
 Thinking sequentially, one button press has to come before the other.

 If the `IV` is first, the arduino can either 1) wait for more input, or 2) immediately make the chord available with possibly the wrong tonality.